salekseev/athena-fluentd/README.md

-- clone this repo onto a target OS.
+- clone this repo onto a target OS; easiest to use docker image centos:6.

 - if you're using a plain CentOS 6.7 install, you'll need some repos first and software collections: yum install epel-release centos-release-scl